-The annual pace of home sales dropped off in late spring 2020 due to COVID but a few months later started rising rapidly, flying past 1,500 sales per year, then past 1,600, and now has hit 1,700 sales per year.
-The median sales price has been trending upwards for several years now and has reached \$289,900.
+The annual pace of home sales dropped off in late spring 2020 due to COVID but a few months later started rising rapidly, flying past 1,500 sales per year, then eventually past 1,700 sales per year, though it is declining now.
+The median sales price has been trending upwards for several years now and has reached \$295,000.